Vaei/Tether/README.md

 ***IN ACTIVE DEVELOPMENT AND NOT FUNCTIONAL - YET*** _DO NOT EXPECT THIS TO COMPILE OR FUNCTION AT ALL_

-Modular framework for integrating physics solvers and constraints into animation graph.

-Ideal for simulating objects attached to characters, such as accessories or equipment, with customizable and extendable options for realistic, physics-driven animations.
+Tether is a custom and fully modular 3D Physics Engine for Unreal - Integrated with Anim Graph for simulating objects attached to characters, such as accessories, hair, and more.

 # Instructions
 _TODO_